Uniswap/examples/v3-sdk/collecting-fees/README.md

-# Collecting Fees
 ## Overview

-This is a template for dApp development guides that includes running against mainnet, locally, and using a wallet connection.
+This is an example of Collecting Fees that includes running against mainnet, locally, and using a wallet connection.

 ## Configuration